 Obtaining a SOC 2 report is a milestone, but the true objective is maintaining that security posture continuously.
 This is not a one-time project.

 Why does this matter for someone pursuing SOC 2?
-Continuous SOC 2 readiness means embedding security as a discipline throughout the entire machine learning lifecycle.
-Treating SOC 2 as an annual “fire drill” is inefficient, expensive, and leaves your company exposed between audits.
-The goal is to build a security program so robust that compliance becomes a natural byproduct of good governance, not a separate effort.
+Continuous SOC 2 readiness means embedding security as a discipline throughout the machine learning lifecycle.
+Treating SOC 2 as an annual β€œfire drill” is expensive and leaves your company exposed between audits.
+Build the program once, and compliance evidence accumulates on its own.

 Your SOC 2 Project Timeline: A Realistic View